TokTok/c-toxcore/docs/DHT-Group-Chats.md

 ## Moderation

 The founder has the ability to promote other peers to the moderator role.
 Moderators have all the privileges of normal users.
 In addition, they have the power to kick peers whose role is below moderator, as well as set their roles to anything below moderator (see the [Group roles](#Group roles) section).
-Moderators may also modify the group topic.
+Moderators may also modify the group topic when it is locked.
 Moderators have no power over one another; only the founder can kick or change the role of a moderator.

 <a name="Kicks" />